mhiggins-pm/BookWorkflow/README.md

 Initialize:
   - Install Node.js
   - Install the SwaggerHub CLI
-  - Install Linux jq utility
+  - Install the Linux jq utility

-Start a PR, it will fail:
+Start a PR, it will fail if:
-  - An un-resolved Comment is detected
+  - An un-resolved Comments are detected
-  - Any Standaridization Error is detected
+  - Any Standaridization Errors are detected
   - The Auto-mock payload does not match the stored Assertion

 If no failures are detected, the PR will complete: